Cinema of Nepal: Golden era

-With the start of the 1980s, some relatively more creative films were made and they became successful too.
-Thus, filmmaking started to appear as a more viable profession and the number of productions increased a bit.
-After the introduction of private companies in the Nepali film industry, the time came when more films were being made and they were much more accepted by Nepalese audiences.
-Badlindo Aakash, Samjhana, Kusume Rumal, Lahure, Kanchhi, Basudev, Saino and Koseli, which were released between 1984 and 1993, were very popular.
+With the start of the 1980s, more films were being made and they were more accepted by Nepalese audiences.
+Badlindo Aakash, Samjhana, Kusume Rumal, Lahure, Kanchhi, Basudev, Saino and Koseli were released between 1984 and 1993.
 The leading actors were Bhuwan K.C. and Tripti Nadakar, whose on-screen chemistry saw them being dubbed the "golden couple" of the industry.
 In the later years of the decade, the industry saw the rise of Rajesh Hamal and Karishma Manandhar.

-In 1990, Nepal witnessed important political change.
-The people's movement brought the monarchy to its knees and democracy was restored.
-The society started to become open and vibrant.
-This had an important consequence for the fledgling film industry: It began to grow rapidly or even to "bloat".
+In 1990, the film industry began to grow rapidly.
 There was an unprecedented growth in the number of productions.
 Within three years, some 140 films were made.
-Distribution started to develop.
-Share in the existing market increased and the market itself expanded.
-Cinema halls increased to more than 300.
+Cinemas increased to more than 300.

 Conflict era

-The start of the Maoist insurgency in Nepal in the mid-1990s was the beginning of the downfall of the domestic film industry.
-In the period of war and conflict, a very small number of films were made, and audience numbers fell sharply.
-It resulted in lower budgets and even lower performances, which resulted in even smaller audiences.
-In the later years of the conflict, the production and release of Nepali films had almost come to a standstill.
+Because of the Maoist insurgency in Nepal in the mid-1990s a very small number of films were made, and audience numbers fell sharply.
+In the later years after the conflict, the production and release of Nepali films had almost come to a standstill.
 Many actors and filmmakers left the country in search for work abroad.
 Actors like Saroj Khanal, Shiva Shrestha, Karishma Manandhar, Tripti Nadakar, Kristi Mainali and Gauri Malla had little work.